MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/WinRMSecurity.md

 It is helpful to consider the security of a PowerShell Remoting connection from two perspectives: initial authentication, and ongoing communication.

-Regardless of the transport protocol used (HTTP or HTTPS), PowerShell Remoting always encrypts all communication after initial authentication through WinRM.
+Regardless of the transport protocol used (HTTP or HTTPS), WinRM always encrypts all PowerShell remoting communication after initial authentication.

 ### Initial authentication